black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 Pass the string input[type="text"] to the querySelectorAll() method.
 Remember that you will need to use single quotes for your string, so that you can use double quotes within.

 This will return a NodeList of all the text inputs in the form.
 You can then access the length property of the NodeList to get the number of entries.
 Do this on the same line.

+# Step 45
+Now you need to build your dynamic HTML string to add to the webpage.
+Declare a new HTMLString variable, and assign it an empty template literal string.